-“It is my view that the vegetarian manner of living, by its purely physical effect on the human temperament, would most beneficially influence the lot of mankind.”
+It is my view that the vegetarian manner of living, by its purely physical effect on the human temperament, would most beneficially influence the lot of mankind.Albert Einstein

 History of Hug A Vegetarian Day

-After some negative experiences working in an animal shelter she became abhorred at the treatment of the animals there and started speaking out about it.
-In 1980 the organization of was founded in Rockville, Maryland, until it moved 16 years later to Norfolk, Virginia.
-From there it has grown and become a very well-known symbol for the fight against animal cruelty.
+After some negative experiences working in an animal shelter, Ingrid Newkirk became abhorred at the treatment of the animals there and started speaking out about it.
+Her next step was to start the organization, PETA, in the United States.
+First it was located in Rockville, Maryland in 1980, until it moved just 16 years later to Norfolk, Virginia.
+From there it has grown and become a very well-known symbol for the fight against cruelty to animals.

-Being a vegetarian isn’t always easy, your food options tend to be limited at restaurants, and there’s a strange social hostility against those who choose to not consume animals.
-Since vegetarianism first started becoming a popular dietary move, there have been a lot of vegetarian options entering the market and today it’s relatively easy to find an alternative to anything left behind in the transition.
+Being a vegetarian isn’t always easy.
+In many cases, the food options tend to be limited at restaurants, and sometimes there even seems to be a strange social hostility against those who choose to not consume animals.
+Since vegetarianism first started becoming a popular dietary move for some people, there have been a lot of vegetarian options entering the market.
+Today it is relatively easy to find an alternative to anything left behind in the transition.

-How to celebrate Hug A Vegetarian Day
+How to Celebrate Hug A Vegetarian Day

 PETA sponsors a hug pledge program, where you can sponsor with a pledge to give hugs to all the Vegans and Vegetarians you meet.
-You could always start there, or just go out and hug the vegetarians and vegans you know and thank them for living a cruelty free life and honoring our fellow animals rather than consuming them.
+You could always start there, or just go out and hug the vegetarians and vegans you know and thank them for living a cruelty-free life and honoring our fellow animals rather than consuming them.